 With the influx of immigrants Mesa Verde, the settlement at Chaco Canyon had grown from a robust village to a powerful civic center.
 Around 850 construction began on the monumental Pueblo Bonito, a massive suite of hundreds of conjoined rooms, living spaces, and kivas, with developments in double-coursed masonry facilitating multi-story great-houses.
 The Pueblo Bonito is believed to have been home to an elite matrilineal clan specializing in turquoise mining, and was connected to outlying settlements via miles of smooth 30ft wide roads cut directly into the bedrock.

 But rain became irregular, and the growing population centers needed food to maintain their size and stability.
-To extract every ounce of maize from the region, a constellation of more than 10,000 farming sites expanded out from the main settlements, filling what is now known as the Four Corners, where the borders of Arizona, Utah, Colorado, and New Mexico meet.
+To extract every ounce of maize from the region, a constellation of more than 10,000 farming sites expanded out from the main settlements, filling the Four Corners, the region where the borders of Arizona, Utah, Colorado, and New Mexico meet today.
 Every plot of land that could support growth (and didn't flood) was cultivated.
 In Mesa Verde the farmers moved their crops to terraces, as their larger fields dried up, and in Chaco Canyon the lowering water table led to arroyo cutting, a devastating geologic condition where rainwater is unable to penetrate the ground and runs into steep channels, leaving behind drylands unsuitable for farming.

 Pueblo III: In 1130, a 50 year drought struck the pueblo region.
 Without rain, there was no farming.
 The Four Corners settlements were abandoned, and Chaco Canyon was almost entirely depopulated within a few decades.
 People moved to the few communities that could withstand the drought, often at canyon heads like Sand Canyon and Goodman Point, or the cliff dwelling communities at Mesa Verde and Keet Seel.
 The new population density in these areas strained the infrastructure, prompted innovation, and in some places, triggered war.